Anmol-Singh-Jaggi/directsync/README.md

 **ToDo:**
  - Add `preserve-latest` option: Among the 2 files, the one with the latest modification date should be preserved.
- - Add `cache` option to cache the results of the previous difference check.
-Will need to serialize data to file.
  - Give more fine-tuned control of file comparison algorithm to the user.
  - Add `ignore-pattern` option to let the user ignore certain files based on the regex pattern provided.
  - Add test cases.